kilgarenone/datepicker/README.md

 1. `date` - The selected date in ISO8601 format as a `string`.

+## Credits

+I started with this [guide](https://blog.logrocket.com/react-datepicker-217b4aa840da/) on building datepicker for React.

 ## License

 MIT © <a href="mailto:oldjoy@protonmail.com">Kheoh Yee Wei</a>